 1932-34 drums are similar to 1931, but are 12 inch cast with a single rib on the outside diameter.
 They have five 1/2-20 studs on a 5-1/2 inch bolt circle.

-1935 drums are 12 inch cast and had multiple grooves on the outer diameter and a wider shoe surface than the 1932-34 drum.
+1935 drums are 12 inch cast and have multiple grooves on the outer diameter and a wider shoe surface than the 1932-34 drum.
 They also have five 1/2-20 studs on a 5-1/2 inch bolt circle.

 1937-39 drums are 12 inch and had even wider shoe surfaces than the 1935-36 drums.
 They have five 1/2-20 studs on a 10-1/4 inch bolt circle and are the only drums which can directly interchange between mechanical and hydraulic brakes on 1937-39.